prateek8973/VueJS/Routing/Vue_routes.md

 Vue Router is a tool used with Vue.js to help you create web pages that can change content without reloading.
 It's like turning your web application into a TV, where you can switch channels (pages) without turning the TV off and on again.

 Why Use Vue Router?
-Single Page Applications (SPA): Vue Router lets you build a SPA, where users can navigate through different parts of your application smoothly, without the usual page reloads.
+**Single Page Applications (SPA)**: Vue Router lets you build a SPA, where users can navigate through different parts of your application smoothly, without the usual page reloads.
 It feels faster and more fluid.

-Bookmarkable URLs: Even though the page doesn't reload, users can still bookmark URLs or share them.
-Each "view" or "component" in your application can have its own URL.

-Basic Concepts
-**Routes**: Think of routes as paths or addresses.
-Each route tells Vue Router which page (component) to show when the user visits a specific URL.

-**Components**: These are the different pages or views of your application.
-You create a component for each part of your application (like Home, About, Contact).

-`<router-link>`: This is a special link used in your templates.
-When you click it, Vue Router will show the component associated with its to attribute without reloading the page.

-`<router-view>`: This is a placeholder component where Vue Router displays the current route's component.

-How Does It Work? - A Simple Example
-Imagine you have a website with two pages: Home and About.

-Install Vue Router: First, you add Vue Router to your project.

 1. Define Your Routes: You tell Vue Router that when someone goes to `/`, they should see the `Home` page, and when they go to `/about`, they should see the `About` page.